dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2146: Personal choice in wellness should be respected.
+### T2146: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|